-The proposal includes a clear and good quality plan for the dissemination of the project results, concretely describes the dissemination activities and identifies the right target group(s) of these activities.
+measures aimed at disse quality of eminating results, concretely describes the dissemination activities and identifies the right target group(s) of these activities.
 The proposal includes proactive measures that will be taken to reach out to these target groups and to make the project results visible.